elixir-error-tracker/error-tracker/guides/Getting Started.md

 The `ErrorTracker.set_context/1` function stores the given context in the current process so any errors that occur in that process (for example, a Phoenix request or an Oban job) will include this given context along with the default integration context.

+There are some requirements on the type of data that can be included in the context, so we recommend taking a look at `ErrorTracker.set_context/1` documentation

 ```elixir
 ErrorTracker.set_context(%{user_id: conn.assigns.current_user.id})
 ```

-There are some requirements on the type of data that can be included in the context, so we recommend taking a look at `ErrorTracker.set_context/1` documentation
+You may also want to sanitize of filter out some information from the context before saving it.
+To do that you can take a look at the `ErrorTracker.Filter` behaviour.

 ## Manual error tracking